 From new appointments to rewards and recognition, get the pulse of the mortgage industry in this weekly update.

-United Wholesale Mortgage has passed Quicken Loans to become the top non-bank purchase lender in America, according to a report by Inside Mortgage Finance.
+United Wholesale Mortgage has passed Quicken Loans to become the top non-bank purchase lender in America, according to a statement released by the company citing an industry report.
 UWM produced $11.2 billion in loan volume during the second quarter, with $8.3 billion of its business (74 percent) being attributed to new home purchases, compared to Quicken Loans, which purchase loans made up only 31.6 percent of its second-quarter loan volume.
 “This is a major accomplishment for us at UWM, and highlights the efforts of more than 2,700 team members here who are dedicated to helping our mortgage broker clients be the hero to their borrowers and the realtors they work with,” said Mat Ishbia, President and CEO of United Wholesale Mortgage.
-“The high amount of purchases going through the mortgage broker channel reinforces that borrowers don’t want to communicate with a call center loan officer that is 1,000 miles away, or use an app that is more sizzle than substance.
+“The high amount of purchases going through the mortgage broker channel reinforces that borrowers don’t want to communicate with a call center loan officer that is 1,000 miles away or use an app that is more sizzle than substance.
 They prefer local, they want an expert, and they want the process to be fast and easy – and that’s what mortgage brokers provide.”